gatsbyjs/gatsby/docs/blog/2018-07-17-gatsby-source-graphql/index.md

 tags: ["gatsby", "graphql", "plugin", "source"]
 ---

 Gatsby 2.0 adds support for schema stitching of its internal schema.
-Schema stitching allows merging multiple GraphQL schemas together.
-It greatly simplifies working with third-party GraphQL APIs.
-Along with a low-level support for stiching in general, we are shipping official [gatsby-source-graphql](https://www.gatsbyjs.org/packages/gatsby-source-graphql/) plugin, which allows connecting to arbitrary GraphQL API in just a few lines of a configuration.
+Schema stitching allows merging multiple GraphQL schemas together, which greatly simplifies working with third-party GraphQL APIs.
+Along with low-level support for stitching in general, we are shipping an official [gatsby-source-graphql](https://www.gatsbyjs.org/packages/gatsby-source-graphql/) plugin, which enables connecting to an arbitrary GraphQL API with just a few lines of configuration.

 # Getting started